 The first five letters of the alphabet can be used as a guide to the warning signs for atypical moles and melanoma.

 A is for Asymmetry.
-If you draw a line through the middle of the lesion, the two halves don’t match, so it looks different from a round and symmetrical common mole.
+Most melanomas are asymmetrical.
+If you draw a line through the middle of the lesion, the two halves don’t match, so it looks different from a round to oval and symmetrical common mole.

 B is for Border.
-Borders tend to be uneven and may have scalloped or notched edges, while common moles tend to have more smooth and even borders.
+Borders tend to be uneven and may have scalloped or notched edges, while common moles tend to have more smoother, more even borders.

 E is for Evolving.
-Any change in size, shape, color or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching or crusting, may be a warning sign.
+Any change in size, shape, color or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching or crusting, may be a warning sign to see your doctor.

 When in doubt, check it out: Your dermatologist will determine whether your pigmented lesion is an atypical mole or a melanoma, and provide you with detailed information about next steps.

 Images: What to watch for

 Please note: Since not all atypical moles have the same appearance, these photos serve as a general reference for what they can look like.
 If you develop a spot that raises suspicion, schedule an appointment with your dermatologist.

 What causes atypical moles?